Happy Independence Day everyone!

 As you’re gearing up for the holiday weekend, you may be wondering what to do in Vancouver, WA and surrounding communities within Clark County.

-Below are a few ideas to help you stay safe and have fun this Fourth of July weekend.
+Below are a few ideas to help you have fun this Fourth of July weekend.

 Celebrating the Fourth of July with Fireworks in Vancouver, WA and Clark County

 For the second year in a row, the annual fireworks spectacular at Fort Vancouver has been cancelled.

 In previous years, those in unincorporated Clark County were able to put on their own light shows, as the sale and use of fireworks was legal.